mcorino/wxRuby3/README.md

 Complete (more or less) wxRuby API documentation should be part of any complete wxRuby3 build.
-This tends to focus on providing a reference of all available modules, classes ad methods and how to use specific classes and methods, rather than on how to construct an application overall.
+This tends to focus on providing a reference of all available modules, classes and methods and how to use specific classes and methods, rather than on how to construct an application overall.
 This documentation (for the latest release) is also available online